tears-mysthrala/Oroitz/README.md

 #### Release Preparation & Optimization

-- ✅ Complete production testing with real memory samples
+- ✅ Production testing with real memory samples — example result artifacts (`real-results*.json`) are included in the repository.
+Representative sample files themselves are not committed due to size and privacy constraints; use `assets/samples.json` and the helper script `scripts/fetch_samples.py` to obtain approved samples locally.
+Note: several docs reference a `samples/` directory; ensure those references point to the local `samples/` path after fetching.
-- ✅ Performance benchmarking and optimization
+- ✅ Baseline benchmarking and profiling tooling present — `tools/benchmark.py` and example result artifacts exist.
+Large-image (4GB+) performance benchmarking and follow-up optimization remain outstanding.
-- ✅ Final documentation polish and screenshots
+- ✅ Documentation polish largely complete — user and technical guides are drafted.
+Visual assets and final screenshots are still pending (`assets/` currently holds no screenshots).
-- 🔄 Package installer creation (PyInstaller)
+- 🔄 Package installer creation (PyInstaller) — development dependencies and notes are present (PyInstaller referenced in lock/dev extras) but packaging specs and cross-platform build scripts are not yet implemented.
-- 🔄 CI/CD pipeline setup for automated releases
+- 🔄 CI/CD pipeline for automated releases — continuous integration for tests is configured (`.github/workflows/ci.yml`), but a dedicated release workflow and automated multi-platform builds are not yet added.

 ### 📋 **Upcoming Phases**